"Medscape Medical News

 Tizanidine was negative in in vitro (bacterial reverse mutation [Ames] , mammalian gene mutation, and chromosomal aberration test in mammalian cells) and in vivo (bone marrow micronucleus, and cytogenetics) assay.

 Oral administration of tizanidine resulted in reduced fertility in male and female rats following doses of 30 and 10 mg/kg/day, respectively.
 No effect on fertility was observed at doses of 10 (male) and 3 (female) mg/kg/day, which are approximately 8 and 3 times, respectively, the MRHD on a mg/m² basis).

 Pregnancy Category C

-Reproduction studies performed in rats at a dose of 3 mg/kg, equal to the maximum recommended human dose on a mg/m2 basis, and in rabbits at 30 mg/kg, 16 times the maximum recommended human dose on a mg/m2 basis, did not show evidence o teratogenicity.
-Tizanidine at doses that are equal to and up to 8 times the maximum recommended human dose on a mg/m2 basis increased gestation duration in rats.
-Prenata and postnatal pup loss was increased and developmental retardation occurred.
-Post implantation loss was increased in rabbits at doses of 1 mg/kg or greater, equal to or greate than 0.5 times the maximum recommended human dose on a mg/m2 basis.
-Tizanidine has not been studied in pregnant women.
-Tizanidine should be given to pregnant women only i clearly needed.
+Zanaflex has not been studied in pregnant women.
+Zanaflex should be given to pregnant women only if the benefit outweighs the risk to the unborn fetus.
+Reproduction studies performed in rats at a dose of 3 mg/kg, equal to the maximum recommended human dose on a mg/m² basis, and in rabbits at 30 mg/kg, 16 times the maximum recommended human dose on a mg/m² basis, did not show evidence of teratogenicity.
+Tizanidine at doses that are equal to and up to 8 times the maximum recommended human dose on a mg/m² basis increased gestation duration in rats.
+Prenatal and postnatal pup loss was increased and developmental retardation occurred.
+Post-implantation loss was increased in rabbits at doses of 1 mg/kg or greater, equal to or greater than 0.5 times the maximum recommended human dose on a mg/m² basis.

 This monograph has been modified to include the generic and brand name in many instances.